Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 ---
 layout: post
 author: Jamie Hargreaves
-title: I've Been to Hell and it Looks Like a Jupyter Notebook
+title: I've Been to Hell and It Looks Like a Jupyter Notebook
 date: 2025-08-01
 permalink: /blog/ive-been-to-hell-and-it-looks-like-a-jupyter-notebook
 tags: python spark etl